 The film follows the extraordinary story of three sex workers in a battle for their homes, the future of their families, and even their quests for true love.
 Says Giommi, "I think that our mission as filmmakers is exactly this: look around, choose a story (or be chosen), and tell it honestly before it disappears and is erased from the memory of the world.”

-Miyarrka Media's film Manapanmirr, in the Christmas Spirit follows the complex sorrows and joy of Christmas in northeast Arnhem Land, one of the most isolated Aboriginal Lands in Australia; it is narrated by Yolngu director Peter Gurrumuruwuy.
+Miyarrka Media's film Manapanmirr, in the Christmas Spirit follows the complex sorrows and joy of Christmas in northeast Arnhem Land, one of the most isolated First Nations lands in Australia; it is narrated by Yolngu director Peter Gurrumuruwuy.

 A Life Without Words was co-presented by Inclusion in the Arts and NYU Council for the Study of Disability